 All of the above factors are preventable simply by properly inspecting and maintaining the tires to keep them in good working order.
 In the wake of many such accidents, the driver and the trucking company will often try to blame the tire manufacturer for defects, but that usually doesn’t work, since the National Highway Traffic Safety Administration (NHTSA) provides a monthly report to trucking companies that lists defective and/or recalled vehicle products such as tires, which is available at the NHTSA website, under Defects & Recalls.

 Determining Liability In Truck Tire Blowout Accidents

 In most truck tire blowout accidents, the driver whose truck tire blew out will usually be held responsible for the accident due to truck driver error.
 One reason is because, as part of their Commercial Driver’s License, drivers are legally required to conduct regular inspections of their vehicle for problems that a prudent driver would notice, including possible tire defects.
 They also have a duty to not drive with defective equipment, so if they’re aware of a tire defect, they are under a legal obligation to not drive that truck.

 Of course, that doesn’t mean the driver alone is always the only party who can be held liable.
 Repair professionals who failed to find an obvious tire defect or who found it but didn’t fix it may be held liable.
 In addition, manufacturers, installers, and sellers can be held liable, depending on the circumstances.

-Because of the complex nature of truck tire blowout accident cases, you need the assistance of an experienced Texas Truck Accident Attorney, like those at the Liggett Law Group.
-Determining liability is a difficult concept and an experienced professional is needed on the case.
+Because of the complex nature of truck tire blowout accident cases, you need the assistance of an experienced Truck Accident Attorney, like those at the Liggett Law Group.
+Determining liability in a truck accident is a difficult concept and an experienced professional is needed on the case.
 If you or someone you love was involved in a crash linked to a tire blowout, please contact us as soon as possible, so that we can start work on getting you the compensation you deserve.